 Playtter is an evolution of a previous study into diet at LiSC called Tag-liatelle.
 As a game designer, I went into Playtter trying to apply game design principles to make food diaries into a playful and light experience for the user.
 Dietary and other medical interventions can usually be so serious and depressing.
 I really wanted Playtter to appeal to the curious and playful natures – it is simple to upload photos and there are very few barriers to quickly seeing what people are eating.
 This for me is the essence of “gamification” – trying to make non-game tasks appeal to playful natures.

-Conor Linehan, Mark Doughty, Shaun Lawson, Ben Kirman, Patrick Olivier and Paula Moynihan (2010) Tagliatelle: social tagging to encourage healthier eating, Extended Abstracts of the ACM Conference on Human Factors (CHI), April 10-15 2010, ACM Press, Atlanta. (pdf)
+- Conor Linehan, Mark Doughty, Shaun Lawson, Ben Kirman, Patrick Olivier, and Paula Moynihan (2010) Tagliatelle: social tagging to encourage healthier eating.
+In Proceedings of ACM SIGCHI Conference on Human Factors in Computer Systems Extended Abstracts.
+Atlanta, Georgia, USA